CodingCellist/learning_gem5/part1/cache_config.rst

 Next, in the ``L1ICache``, we need to use the option that we created (``l1i_size``) to set the size.
 In the following code, there is guards for if ``options`` is not passed to the ``L1ICache`` constructor and if no option was specified on the command line.
-In these cases, we'll just use the default we've already specified for the size.
+In these cases, we'll just use the default value we've already specified for the size.

 .. code-block:: python